Home > Lifestyle

 Beach wagons come in various sizes and with different weight capacities, so the amount of gear that will fit in your wagon is dependent on those factors.
 Most wagons list their dimensions and weight capacity, so you don’t have to guess.
 Outside of that, it comes down to the size and weight of the items and how well you can organize them in the loading process.

 If you plan to haul lots of gear, or you at least want the option to do so, then the Timber Ridge Double Decker is our recommendation.
-Not only can it support up to 450 pounds of gear, but it has two levels so you can keep your long and bulky items on the bottom shelf with the rest in the large cargo compartment above.
+Not only can it support up to 450 pounds of gear, but it has two levels so you can keep your long and bulky items like canopy tents on the bottom shelf with the rest in the large cargo compartment above.

 Is assembly required?